wormhole-foundation/wormhole/SAFETY_CRITICAL_CODE.md

 # Safety-Critical Code Standards

 This document outlines coding principles for Wormhole's mission-critical infrastructure.
-These are aspirational standards representing where we're heading through continuous improvement and preventing regression.
+These are aspirational standards representing where we're heading through continuous improvement and preventing regressions.

 Wormhole secures billions of dollars in assets.
 A single bug can be catastrophic.
 Code quality is code security.